apache/carbondata/Agent_module/QUICKSTART.md

 ```

 On the first search, HNSW is built from the entire `embedding` table and
-persisted to a `vector_index` blob; later add/delete calls are detected via
+persisted to a `vector_index` blob.
+API mutations explicitly invalidate the
-a row-count comparison and trigger a lazy rebuild.
+affected index; row-count checks also detect out-of-band adds and deletes.

 ### 4.3 Namespace isolation